 To bring direct premiums to the level of current rates, Aon used rate filing data from both SERFF and data vendors.

 Estimated capital requirements and reinsurance costs consider a capitalization level consistent with an AM Best “A” rating for all states except for Florida specialists.
-For Florida specialist, capitalization level was determined by Demotech rating.
+For Florida specialists, capitalization level was determined by Demotech rating.

 Describing the specialists cohort as “synthetic,” Paul Eaton, head of U.S. Actuarial of Aon’s Strategy and Technology Group, told CM via email that the specialist calculations essentially use industry average results (for all carriers) as a starting point, and then add capital, reinsurance and other calculations appropriate to monoline, single-state writers.